 Due to limited places and a high volume of applications, it is important applicants apply early.
 If places are filled in the timely round, round two and three applications will not be considered, or applications may close early.

-- Round One (timely round) – Applications close Sunday 2 October 2022.
-All applications submitted prior to Sunday 2 October 2022 will be considered as timely.
+- Round One (timely round) – Applications close Sunday 24 September 2023 (all applications submitted prior to Sunday 24 September 2023 will be considered as timely)

 - Round Two – Applications close Sunday 29 October 2023 (if places available)

 - Round Three – Applications close Sunday 26 November 2023 (if places available)

-A reminder that applicants need to arrange two referee reports (one personal and one academic) via the Australian Psychology Postgraduate Reference System.
+A reminder that applicants need to arrange two referee reports (one personal and one academic) via the Psychology Reference Portal.

 Applicants also need to provide a resume/CV with their application and complete the supplementary form available as part of the application process.

-Find more information about how to apply on this page.
+Find more information about how to apply, below, on this page.